MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

 ### Improved hybrid search troubleshooting
 <a name="ihst"> </a>

-There are two improvements added to Search Crawler Log in Center Admin UX.
+There are two improvements added to Search Crawler Log in Center Admin user experience:

   - A new column called **online ID** is introduced to crawler log for all contents when SharePoint Farm is configured with hybrid cloud SSA.
 This **online ID** is SharePoint online search index for On-Premises contents in SharePoint Server.